-Crispy, crunchy Chic-fil-A Chicken Strips dipped in your favorite el pollo loco sauce!
+Crispy, crunchy Chic-fil-A Chicken Strips dipped in your favorite pollo tropical cilantro garlic sauce!
 Easy to make and home and 100 times better than take out!

 ❤️ Why you'll love this recipe